PyCQA/baron/README.md

 Baron produce a FST in the form of json (and by json I mean python lists and dicts that can be dump into json) for maximum interoperability.

+Baron FST is quite similar to python AST with some modifications to be more intuitive to humans, since python AST has been made to cpython interpreter.

 Since playing directly with json is a bit raw I'm going to build an abstraction on top of it that will looks like Beautifulsoup/Jquery.